-Spending information is collected for all members of the household party on the trip.
+Spending information is collected for all members of the household party at the event.
 Consequently, when you are working with spending data, you must create and use an Attendee Household Weight.
-This weight is the Attendee Person Weight divided by the total number of household members on the trip.
-In our example, one of the 5 non-locals from the same province/state in Stint 1 has a household party size of 2 people.
-The Attendee Household Weight for this record would be $16.92 \div 2$, or 8.46.
-In this case, every dollar spent in the community or in a larger geographic area for this household party would be multiplied by 8.46 to represent this and other similar attendee parties.
+This weight is the Attendee Person Weight divided by the total number of household members who came to the event together.
+In our example, one of the 13 non-locals from the same province/state in Stint 1 has a household party size of 2 people.
+The Attendee Household Weight for this record would be $11.16 \div 2$ , or 5.58.
+In this case, every dollar spent in the community or in a larger geographic area for this household party would be multiplied by 5.58 to represent this and other similar attendee parties.